Geographic Coding in Location Searches

 5) The canonical expression may be independent of the order of the keywords, so a street address may not have to be in the order that you might ordinarily find one, such as street number, street name, city, state, zip code.

 6) The canonical expression could be compared to an index of geographic coding feature documents.
 Each geographical feature document has a set of tokens that correspond to a geographical feature, which may be a location (e.g., a street, city, country, state, country) or a geographical entity (e.g., lake, river, mountain, continent, ocean, etc.).

 7) While a single geographical feature may correspond to a set of locations, such as a set of street addresses, all the locations associated with a geographical feature may be considered to be “a location” in the context of identifying the locations or geographical features that best match a location search query.

-8) Location information and supplemental information may be found in the index .
-Location information may include key words, synonyms for the key words, and proximate objects for multiple locations.
-Supplemental information may include reference coordinates, such as latitude and longitude and/or a range or street numbers, for the locations.
+8) Location information and supplemental information may be found in the index.
+Location information may include keywords, synonyms for the keywords, and proximate objects for multiple locations.
+Supplemental information may include reference coordinates, such as latitude and longitude and/or a range of street numbers, for the locations.

 9) Scores for a subset of the geographic feature documents that are a close match to a respective canonical expression may be returned, and the top-N geographic feature document may be ranked.

-10) If a best score is more than a predetermined distance from a next best score, the location for the best score result may be presented to the searcher along with a map image of the corresponding location.
-The map image could be centered on the location and may be sized to include a pre-determined bounding box, region or window around the corresponding location.
+10) If the best score is more than a predetermined distance from the next best score, the location for the best score result may be presented to the searcher along with a map image of the corresponding location.
+The map image could be centered on the location and may be sized to include a pre-determined bounding box, region, or window around the corresponding location.